cdl-geneseo/ai-statement/docs/index.md

 -   How do the energy needs of GenAI affect the communities living near the data centers and power sources necessary to fuel it?
 -   How can we minimize the negative environmental effects of GenAI at Geneseo?
 -   What are the implications of GenAI for the sustainability of Geneseo as an institution and higher education as a civic project?

+---
+[^1]: New York State policy on [Acceptable Use of Artificial Intelligence Technologies](https://its.ny.gov/system/files/documents/2025/03/nys-p24-001-acceptable-use-of-artificial-intelligence-technologies.pdf) carves out narrow exceptions for inputting "personally identifiable, confidential, or sensitive information" to AI systems consistent with "applicable laws, rules, regulations, notices, and policies" (p.
+3), but Geneseo users should not determine for themselves whether a particular situation meets the criteria for an exception.
+Rather, users should not input information of this kind into any AI system or tool without prior authorization from Geneseo's [Department of Computing and Information Technology](https://www.geneseo.edu/cit) .